Matherunner/tastools/doc/health.rst

 the first few pellets strike the explosive crate.
 For each of these pellets, ``TraceAttack`` is being called on the explosive crate.
 This in turns call ``AddMultiDamage`` which accumulates the damage dealt to the explosive crate.
-Suppose now the loop reaches the pellets that deal damage on the desired crate.
-This time, ``TraceAttack`` and so ``AddMultiDamage`` is called on the desired crate, which is a *different entity* than the explosive crate.
+Suppose now the loop comes to a pellet that is set to deal damage on the desired crate.
+As a result, ``TraceAttack`` and so ``AddMultiDamage`` is called on the desired crate, which is a *different entity* than the explosive crate.
 Since the desired crate is not the same as ``gMultiDamage->pEntity``, ``AddMultiDamage`` will call ``ApplyMultiDamage`` to inflict the accumulated damage against the explosive crate.
 This is the moment where the explosive crate explodes.

 The explosive crate calls ``RadiusDamage`` which in turn inflicts damage onto the desired crate.
 When this happens, the ``TakeDamage`` associated with the